r-dube/solarwinds/docs/index.md

-This blog and the associated Github repository discuss the Solarwinds hack.
+This blog and the associated Github repository discuss the SolarWinds hack.